polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     -   Select inbound ports: **RDP**

     -   Accelerated networking: **Off**

+    -   Place this virtual machine behind an existing load balancing solution: **No**

 8. On the **Create a virtual machine** blade, on the **Management** tab, specify the following settings, and click **Next: Guest config >**: